Skip to content

 The lifespan math

 Metal roofs typically serve 40 to 70 years (Metal Roofing Alliance; State Farm's guidance cites 40 to 80), against 15 to 30 for asphalt shingles in this climate.
-Standing seam installs at roughly $10 to $18 per square foot, about twice architectural asphalt, and a whole-house New Hampshire project commonly lands between $20,000 and $34,000.
+National cost guides put standing seam at roughly $8 to $39 per square foot installed, about twice architectural asphalt, and they disagree with each other by about a factor of four, with metal type driving most of the spread.
 Two to three asphalt replacement cycles, each with its own tear-off and disposal bill, sit inside one standing seam lifespan.
 The full pricing breakdown lives in the NH metal roof cost guide, and homeowners converting from asphalt should read metal roof replacement for the tear-off versus overlay decision.

 Where standing seam earns its keep fastest

 The higher the snow load and the harder the access, the faster the system pays for itself.
-That puts the White Mountains, the Lakes Region with its seasonal camps, and the Upper Valley at the front of the line, though we match homeowners in every part of the state.
-The whole decision, from snow loads to vetting, is laid out in the New Hampshire Metal Roofing Guide.
+That puts the White Mountains, the metal roofing companies in Laconia and the Lakes Region with its seasonal camps, and the Upper Valley at the front of the line, though we connect you with metal roofers in New Hampshire for homeowners in every part of the state.
+The whole decision, from snow loads to checking a bidder out, is laid out in the New Hampshire Metal Roofing Guide.

 How to Vet a Roofer in New Hampshire (There Is No License to Check)